raihankhan/cheatsheet-collections/Concurrency/Readme.md

 ### Waitgroup

-`waitgroup is a great way to wait for a set of concurrent operations to complete when you either don’t care about the result of the concurrent operation, or you have other means of collecting their results.
-If neither of those conditions are true, I suggest you use channels and a select statement`
+waitgroup is a great way to wait for a set of concurrent operations to complete when you either don’t care about the result of the concurrent operation, or you have other means of collecting their results.
+If neither of those conditions are true, I suggest you use channels and a select statement.